open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 ## Custom Hooks

 The hook mechanism is widely used in all OpenMMLab libraries.
-Through hooks, you can plug-in many functionalities without modify the source code of the runner.
+Through hooks, you can plug in many functionalities without modifying the source code of the runner.

 A details introduction of hooks can be found in {external+mmengine:doc}`Hooks <tutorials/hook>`.
 And we have already implemented many hooks in MMEngine and MMClassification, such as: